Updated: Apr 18

 4 Tricks to Make Sugary Cereal Healthier

-If you’re hooked on less filling, sugary cereal, here are some tricks to make your cereal habit healthie
+If you’re hooked on less filling, sugary cereal, here are some tricks to make your cereal habit healthier

-Enjoy it as a snack in trail mixes, along with other nutritious ingredients, like unsweetened dried fruits, nuts, seeds, and even popcorn.
+Enjoy it as a snack in trail mixes, along with other nutritious ingredients, like unsweetened dried fruits, nuts, seeds, and popcorn (which is a whole grain).

 Mix sweetened cereals with unsweetened ones to lower the added sugar content.
 Eventually, see if you can get down to a lightly sweetened or unsweetened variety.